BBC Studios: History

 On 29 November 2017, the BBC announced that BBC Worldwide would be merged into BBC Studios effective 1 April 2018.
 The BBC stated that by handling both the production and sales of its programming within one unit, it would improve efficiency and be in line with the "global norms" of other major international media companies.
 Technically, BBC Ventures Group Ltd. (Note: Originally registered as FFW 1987 Ltd. on 18 June 2002, renamed as BBC Ventures Group Ltd. on 15 August 2002.) was renamed BBC Studios Group Ltd. on 3 April 2018, and then BBC Studios Ltd. 1 October 2018; also in October, the production company established in 2015 was renamed BBC Studios Productions Ltd., and so did BBC Worldwide Ltd., which was renamed BBC Studios Distribution Ltd.

+In February 2018 two months before BBC Studios and BBC Worldwide merged, BBC Studios established its in-house Australian production division entitled BBC Studios Australia to expand its local content in the region, the new Australian production division would handle partnerships & would produce original scripted & unscripted projects and would also produce local adaptations BBC's formats in Australia with BBC Studios' MD, Production and COO, Anna Mallett and BBC Worldwide ANZ's MD Jon Penn would lead BBC Studios' new Australian division which began two months later in April of that year as BBC Studios Australia would create ANZ executive management team with Stargazing Live 2 would be the first production made by the new division.

 In February 2019, BBC Studios had announced that they've taken a 25% minority stake in the new independent drama production company founded by former BBC executives Elizabeth Kilgarriff and Craig Holleworth which was named Firebird Pictures and signed an international distribution deal to distribute Firebird's programmes.
 Three years later in October 2022, BBC Studios announce that they had taken full control of independent drama production label Firebird Pictures by acquiring the remaining stake in the indie outfit and placed Firebird Pictures under their subsidiaries, marking Firebird Pictures a subsidiary of BBC Studios.